gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 the prior question:
 **why you should live.**

-If you have not answered that question — if you are simply continuing by inertia, by habit, by the absence of a decisive reason to stop — then Camus's claim is that you have not yet begun to philosophize in any serious sense.
+If you have not answered that question, if you are simply continuing by inertia, by habit, by the absence of a decisive reason to stop, then Camus's claim is that you have not yet begun to philosophize in any serious sense.